 John Gutcher of Tampa, Florida, was born in Pembroke, Ontario, Canada.
 After attending a commercial and fine arts school in Hamilton, he became a commercial printer and owned his own print shop in Tampa.
 His credits include five murals in Lake Placid, Florida and three in Punta Gorda, of which one remains.

-Murals: Original Natural Beauty, Savings Dollars Makes Sense, and original Movie Memories
+Murals: Original Natural Beauty, Savings Dollars Makes Sense, original Movie Memories

 Clare Harvey of Port Charlotte, Florida, began painting at age eight.
 That was when Clare knew she was an artist.
 After receiving an associate degree in Fine Arts, she continued to study a spectrum of art, ranging from human anatomy to glass blowing at the Toledo Museum of Art.
 She teaches adult acrylic painting and youth art in southwest Florida.